Transfer Learning in Deep Reinforcement Learning: A Survey: Deep Reinforcement Learning and Transfer Learning

-Policy iterations can be \emph{model-free}, which means that the target policy is optimized without requiring knowledge of the MDP transition dynamics.
-Traditional model-free RL includes \textbf{\emph{Monte-Carlo}} methods, which uses \emph{samples of episodes} to estimate the value of each state based on complete episodes starting from that state.
+For \emph{model-free} policy iterations, the target policy is optimized without requiring knowledge of the MDP transition dynamics.
+Traditional model-free RL includes \textbf{\emph{Monte-Carlo}} methods, which estimates the value of each state using \emph{samples of episodes} starting from that state.
 Monte-Carlo methods can be \emph{on-policy} if the samples are collected by following the target policy, or \emph{off-policy} if the episodic samples are collected by following a \emph{behavior} policy that is different from the target policy.